 If you’re still unhappy with the response, you can ask for the query to be escalated to the team manager as a formal complaint.

-We also offer a drop-in service for homeowners at Olive Morris House.
+We also offer a drop-in service for homeowners at the Brixton Customer Service Centre.

 You can visit us Monday to Friday, between 9am and 5pm and customers do not need an appointment to be seen.